 If you have previous rowing experience and want to row for UC Davis, please get in touch with our recruiters, Andy and Justine, and fill out the interest form.
-Depending upon your experience, we will find the right place for you on UC Davis Rowing.
+Depending upon your experience, we will find the right place for you on our club.

 There is no minimum height for rowing, but we do look for taller athletes or those who can make up the difference.
 The technique of rowing and the emphasis on leg drive favors taller athletes who can typically put down more power over a longer stroke.
 There is also a lightweight racing category for rowers weighing in under 160 pounds.
 With enough rowers in this classification, we can put out a lightweight boat for racing.
 Coxswains are usually smaller (like jockeys in horse racing), typically under 130 pounds.

 For Novices, most initial practices are flexibly scheduled, on campus, and in the afternoons.
 There you will learn basic technique on an ergometer (or “erg”), and begin building strength and fitness.
 You also get the opportunity in fall to go out to our boathouse and learn how to row on the water.
 There you will familiarize yourself with boats and oars, learn boathouse etiquette, and learn basic on-water rowing technique.
 The schedule will evolve over Winter and Spring quarters, incorporating more regular water practices, with the ultimate goal of reaching peak form for Spring racing.